Sant-Thiago/Sant-Thiago/README.md

 ## About Me

-> Hi, my name is Thiago.<br>
+> Hi, my name is Thiago.<br><br>
 > I'm currently studying Systems Development Analysis at São Paulo Tech College.
 I have a passion for learning and enjoy exploring a wide range of subjects.
-At the moment, I'm actively developing an application using Spring Boot, React, and MySQL.<br>
+At the moment, I'm actively developing an application using Spring Boot, React, and MySQL.<br><br>
 > By the end of this month, my goal is to deepen my understanding of software engineering, data structures, programming paradigms, and NoSQL databases.

 ```java script